Rail transport in Malaysia: Monorail

 Malaysia has only one operational monorail system, the KL Monorail in Kuala Lumpur.
 Previously, another monorail line in Malacca City, the Melaka Monorail was also operational.
 Both monorail systems use elevated straddle-beams as rail tracks.
 The KL Monorail is mainly used for urban public transport, while the Melaka Monorail, now abandoned, was used as a displayed tourist attraction.

 The KL Monorail is an 8.6 km, 11-station monorail system operated by Rapid Rail and owned by Prasarana Malaysia.
 The monorail system uses 4-car train-sets built by Scomi Rail and serves areas from KL Sentral to Titiwangsa, as well as other areas such as Pudu, Bukit Bintang and Bukit Nanas.
 In 2021, the system served a total of 4.226 million passengers.

 The Melaka Monorail is a 2.5 km uni-directional single track monorail system which formerly had three stations.
 Since its opening on 21 October 2010, the system suffered various incidents, including frequent breakdowns and lack of maintenance.
 The company, Monorail Theme Park & Studios, which operated the system, had its contract terminated in September 2021 and the system had stopped operating.
 There are currently no plans of reviving this system.

-Automated Rail Transit (ART)

-On 16 December 2022, the Premier of Sarawak released the Phase 1 integrated transit map of the KUTS project with a 69.9-kilometer route consisting of 3 initial rail lines and a total of 31 stations (with 5 provisional stations) to be completed in stages, with Phase 1 of the Blue Line scheduled to be completed in 2026 while the remaining lines are to be constructed at a later date.

 Freight trains

 KTM Kargo provides cargo conveyance services, with a network that spans almost the whole of the KTMB rail network.
 It is accessible from seaports and Inland Container Terminal (ICT) as well as industrial centres.
-Cargo services are a major contributor to KTM's overall revenue. urrently, there are 45 cargo train services daily with 23 routes daily, of which about 70% are concentrated in the Northern sector.
+Cargo services are a major contributor to KTM's overall revenue.
+Currently, there are 45 cargo train services daily with 23 routes daily, of which about 70% are concentrated in the Northern sector.
 KTMB runs 37 freight train services daily of which about 80% are concentrated in the Northern sector.